 Age Verification occurs through utilising a third-party trusted verification process that accesses existing robust data sources (credit card, driver's licence etc.).
 Age Verification companies do not hold the data - they request verification from existing sources to ascertain the age of the person requesting to be verified.
 A similar form of eID is currently being implemented in European countries and is intended to protect the privacy of the user.
 An adult-only site (whether that be for alcohol, gambling or pornography) is not privy to any information other than if the user has been age verified or not.

 Age Verification is currently used for alcohol and tobacco purchase online.
 Pornography is not suitable for children and young people and as such, the same legislation should be applied.
-This is a measure that respects adults right to choose and children’s rights to be kept safe form potentially harmful content.
+This is a measure that respects adults right to choose and children’s rights to be kept safe from potentially harmful content.

 Do you work for an organisation that represents children and young people?